SlexAxton/blog/source/_posts/2013-03-18-deploying-javascript-apps-with-scout-files.markdown

 every process that can happen in parallel, has a low cache time, and is as small as possible.

 It gets its name from being a small entity that looks out of the cache from time to time to warn the everybody else that things have changed.
-It's 'scouting' for an app update.
+It's 'scouting' for an app update and gathering data.

 ```JavaScript
 // Simplified example of a scout file